cjlynch12/imgsearch-api/README.md

-# imgsearch-api
-FCC Image Search Abstraction Layer - Backend Microservice Project
+# FreeCodeCamp Backend Challenges - Image Search Abstraction Layer

+---

+by Carter Lynch

+Made with the FCC backend boilderplate and hosted on Glitch.

+Created with the Imgur API.

+See a live demo at [glitch](https://cjl12-imgsearch.glitch.me).